Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Introduction

-The rest of the article is organized as follows.
-In Section \ref{Section:model}, we introduce the proposed physics-informed mixed effect model for space-time data.
-In Section \ref{Section:estimation}, we present the estimation strategy for the model's parametric and nonparametric terms, based on a two-step maximization of the likelihood function.
-In Section \ref{Section:inference}, we discuss the asymptotic properties of both fixed and random effect estimators.
-The performance of the proposed method is evaluated in Section \ref{Section:test}, through a simulation study that compares it with state-of-the-art alternatives.
-In Section \ref{Section:application}, we apply the methodology to air quality data, highlighting how the model can handle sensors’ heterogeneity in NO$_2$ assessment over Lombardy.
-Section \ref{Section:conclusions} summarizes the main contributions of this work and outlines possible directions for future research.
+The remainder of the paper is organized as follows.
+Section \ref{Section:model} introduces the proposed physics-informed mixed-effects model for spatio-temporal data.
+Section \ref{Section:estimation} presents the estimation strategy for both parametric and nonparametric components.
+The asymptotic properties of the fixed and random effect estimators are discussed in Section \ref{Section:inference}.
+Section \ref{Section:test} evaluates the performance of the proposed method through simulation studies against state-of-the-art alternatives.
+The methodology is applied to air quality data in Section \ref{Section:application}, illustrating its ability to handle sensor heterogeneity in NO$_2$ assessment over Lombardy.
+Finally, Section \ref{Section:conclusions} summarizes the main contributions and outlines directions for future research.